Skip to main content

 Dissemination

-The main output from this study will be a report of findings.
-All participants will receive a copy of the summary and recommendations.
-The full report will be published online on the Unit’s website.
-We will also prepare further outputs, working with local partners (Applied Research Collaboration South London, and Making Research Count) and national stakeholders, particularly Skills for Care, and social care provider networks.
+The main output from this study will be a report of findings which will be shared with the Department of Health and Social Care (DHSC) prior to publication and discussion with policy colleagues.
+Once the report is agreed we will send a copy of the summary and recommendations to all participants and publish the full report online on the Unit’s website and the IFS website.
+We will also prepare further outputs, working with local partners (ARC-SL and Making Research Count) and national stakeholders.
 We will present findings at academic conferences and publish at least one article in a peer reviewed journal.

 Project status: Ongoing